-THE SMARTER E EUROPE: LAUNCH OF SPECIAL EXHIBIT ON BIDIRECTIONAL CHARGING – THE ENERGY TRANSITION GAINS TRACTION | AltEnergyMag
+The Smarter E Europe: Launch of Special Exhibit on Bidirectional Charging – the Energy Transition Gains Traction | AltEnergyMag

 Today's technology for tomorrow's world

 At the special exhibit on bidirectional charging, visitors will have the opportunity to learn about available components and solutions, to get a glimpse of the future and to talk to leading industry players.
 The special exhibit can be found in hall C6, right next to the Power2Drive Forum, on all three exhibition days.
 Exhibits and live demos will show how vehicle-to-X technology works in practice, be it vehicle-to-grid, vehicle-to-building, vehicle-to-load or vehicle-to-home.
 Through lectures and discussions, attendees will be able to get first-hand expert information on how bidirectional charging will change our energy system and which developments will shape its future.
-The special exhibit will also showcase inspiring projects and practical examples from Germany, Europe and across the world that serve as examples of how companies, cities and municipalities can make profitable and sustainable use of the technology.
+The special exhibit will also showcase inspiring projects and practical examples from Germany, Europe and across the world.

 Forums and guided tours

 One of the hot topics at The smarter E Europe exhibition forums will be bidirectional charging: Various aspects of vehicle-to-X technologies will be examined in seven sessions with high-carat speakers; five of these sessions will be part of the Power2Drive Forum.
-On all three exhibition days, the organizers will be offering guided tours during which industry experts will provide attendees with insights into specific technologies, business models and the next steps of the integration journey of vehicle-to-grid solutions.
+On all three exhibition days, the organizers will be offering guided tours during which industry experts will provide.
 The guided tours start from the info counter at the special exhibit on bidirectional charging at 11:30am and 3:30pm on all three days.
-As the number of attendees is limited, we recommend getting there in good time.

 Special exhibit with strong support